Archaeological Legacy Institute

 Certain photography from http://www.sxc.hu

-The image in the banner: Temple of Apollo and stadium located on Mount Parnassus, this site is home to the oracle of the delphi.
+The image used for the background of this website: Temple of Apollo and stadium located on Mount Parnassus, this site is home to the oracle of the delphi.

 Taken by Paul Caputo. http://www.sxc.hu/photo/1187470